gchq/coreax/documentation/source/quickstart.rst

 kernels.
 However, it can be difficult to specify analytically in practice.

-To resolve this, we have implemented an approximation of the score function using a neural network as in `Song et al. (2019) <https://arxiv.org/abs/1905.07088>`_.
+To resolve this, we have implemented an approximation of the score function using a neural network :cite:`ssm`.
 This approximate score function can then be passed directly to a Stein kernel, removing any requirement for analytical derivation.
 More details on score matching methods implemented are found in :mod:`coreax.score_matching`.

 .. literalinclude:: snippets/score_matching.py